VEGAnonymous/Dubstep-Dishwasher/docs/api-reference/Filters.md

 # Filters

-This document describes the functionality and parameter structure of all available filters implemented in `Filters.h`.
-See `Modules.h` for base class definitions.
+This document describes the functionality and parameter structure of all available filters.
+All filters (except for `FIR_Filter` which inherits directly from `Effect`) currently inherit from the `IIR_Filter` abstract base class or its subclass `Biquad`.

 ---